-- Up to 8 points of extra credit may be earned by meeting with learning communities outside of class.
-Further details will be provided in class. - Any other extra credit opportunities which may arise during the quarter will be announced in class.
+- Up to 6 points of extra credit may be earned by meeting with learning communities outside of class.
+Further details will be provided in class. - Two points of extra credit to everyone who comes to talk to me during my office hours during the quarter.
+An additional two points of extra credit to anyone who sends me an email during the first two weeks of class. - Any other extra credit opportunities which may arise during the guarter will be announced in class.